Find answers to the questions we get asked most often about the Medicaid application process.

 - Filling out the form isn't where it's complicated.
 The hard part is:

-This means knowing all of Mom, Dad or your loved one's financial information, reaching agencies and institutions to request documentation, and then putting together all documents in the Medicaid-friendly format.
+This means knowing all of Mom, Dad or your loved one's financial information, reaching out to agencies and institutions to request documentation, and then putting together all documents in the Medicaid-friendly format.

 2) Ensuring that every document is clear and explanatory.